trohit/ik/systemdesign/cloud/AWS/networking.md

       - Gateway endpoint limitations
         - use a prefix list to determine dest for a route
         - ![image](https://user-images.githubusercontent.com/466385/232687164-fd836b48-c35a-47ee-a6d7-1503023a038e.png)
     - Interface VPC end-point
+      - adds ifaces to subnets and then uses DNS to access service on that iface
       - AWS PrivateLink interface to link other services to a VPC
+    - Flow Logs
+      - can be set on VPC | Subnet | individual ifaces
+      - destination for flow logs can be Cloudwatch | S3